 Before talking about in detail about the natural tea (unblended) and blended tea, let’s understand in brief about what they are.

-Unblended or natural tea is just pure tea which is not blended with any other type of teas.
-On the other hand, blended tea is a tea produced by blending different types of teas together.
+Unblended or natural tea is a pure tea of the same quality classification from a single estate, and not blended with any other teas.
+Blended teas, as the name suggests, is a tea produced by blending different types of teas together.

 Both of these types of teas offer their significant characteristics, advantage, and disadvantage.
 Let’s discuss in detail about these two important categories of teas.